-- During construction and operation, there will be significant economic benefits (both directly and indirectly) to the local region and also to the State.
+- During execution and operation, there will be significant economic benefits (both directly and indirectly) to the local region and also to the State.
 During the execution phase, an average of 70 design and management Perth based personnel will be employed.
 When site works commence, an average of 150 personnel will be employed, peaking at approximately 230.
 During the operation phase there will be an estimated 12-15 permanent jobs associated with Waitsia Stage 2, a doubling of current workforce levels, which will deliver approximately $13 million per year to the region.

-- Throughout the Stage 2 planning process, MEPAU is undertaking extensive stakeholder engagement.
+- Throughout the Stage 2 planning process, MEPAU undertook extensive stakeholder engagement.
 To date there has been broad support from local stakeholders, many of whom have provided input during the project planning phase.

-- The Stage 2 regulatory approvals are being prepared in advance of the FID to help meet the overall project schedule.
+- The long-lead Stage 2 regulatory approvals were prepared in advance of the FID to help meet the overall project schedule.

-- In September 2019 MEPAU referred the project to the EPA to help clarify the regulatory approvals processes required for the Stage 2 proposal.
+- In September 2019 MEPAU referred the project to the EPA.

 - Stage 2 does not include Hydraulic Fracture Stimulation.
 No fracking is planned and no approval for fracking has been sought.

-Provided in accordance with condition 8-9 of Ministerial Statement No. 1164.
+Provided in accordance with Ministerial Statement No. 1164.

 Indicative image of proposed Waitsia Gas Plant (looking east)